 The National Notary Association is also a wealth of knowledge when it comes to General Notary Work, as well as Loan Signings.
 If you are not already a member, we encourage you to join the NNA as it will not only be a great resource for notary training as well as your notary business, but it will also add credibility.
 Make you sure include your membership in the NNA on your business cards and website.

-How to Find General Notary Work and Potential Customers:
+How to Get General Notary Work and Potential Customers:

-Also, be sure to get your business listed on Google My Business, and learn how to rank in the top 3 of those listing in your area.
+Also, be sure to get your business listed with a Google Business Profile and learn how to rank in the top 3 of those listing in your area.

 When people need a mobile notary, many of them search in Google the term “Notary Near Me”.
 If you are in the top 3 of those listed, your business will see a good increase in General Notary Work.